vyoussofzadeh/surface-atlas-FieldTrip-source-analysis/README.md

 # Desikan–Killiany-surface-atlas-for FieldTrip-analysis
-Desikan-Killian surface atlas for FieldTrip analysis.
+This page provide an implmenation of a surface atlas (e.g., Desikan-Killian) for source analysis in FieldTrip toolbox.

 Steps to genetate the surface atlas nii file [this process can be generalized to produce other Freesurfer surface atlases],